The Three Hundred Project: quest of clusters of galaxies morphology and dynamical state through Zernike Polynomials: Results

 Since in this work we use mock maps of simulated galaxy clusters, we can take advantage of the additional 3D information available to check the goodness of the Zernike analysis in recognize the clusters dynamical state.
 As done for the comparison with the morphological classification with $M$, we consider the relaxation parameter $\chi$ (see Sec.~\ref{section:3.2}) which provides a rating with continuous values, rather than a discrete classification, of the different dynamical states.

 In Fig.~\ref{fig:C_vs_Chi} the $\mathcal{C}$ parameter as defined in Eq.~\eqref{eq15} is plotted, in blue, versus the decimal logarithm of $\chi$.
 For comparison, in red is plotted the sum of Zernike moments $c_{nm}$ with $m=0$, that has a flat trend as in the previous case.
-The best linear fit is shown as solid black line.
+The best-linear fit is shown as solid black line.
 It is computed neglecting data in bins that have less than 10 clusters.
 We remind that in this case the relaxed clusters are identified by positive values of $\log_{10}\chi$, so that we obtain the opposite slope with respect to the $M$ parameter:

-The best fitting values of $a$ and $b$ and the Pearson correlation coefficient $p$ are reported in Tab.~\ref{tab2}, for all redshifts and angular resolutions considered in Sec.~\ref{section:5.3}.
-The correlation between $\mathcal{C}$ and $\log_{10}\chi$ is $\sim62\%$ at $z=0$, and it decreases to about $50\%$ and $47\%$ at medium and higher redshift.
-In Fig.~\ref{fig:C_vs_Chi} is evident a greater dispersion of the points with respect to the linear fit and the error on the fitting slope is also larger than the previous analysis $\mathcal{C}$ $vs$ $M$ (see the fit parameter $a$ in Tab.~\ref{tab1} and Tab.~\ref{tab2}).
+The best-fitting values of $a$ and $b$ and the Pearson correlation coefficient $r$ are reported in Tab.~\ref{tab3}, for all the redshifts and angular resolutions considered in Sec.~\ref{section:5.3}.
+In Fig.~\ref{fig:C_vs_Chi} is evident a greater dispersion of the points with respect to the linear fit and the error on the fitting slope is also larger than the previous analysis $\mathcal{C}$ $vs$ $M$ (see the fit parameter $a$ in Tab.~\ref{tab1} and Tab.~\ref{tab3}).
+The error on the correlation is computed, as in the previous case, by applying the bootstrap resampling at the three redshifts at the respective angular resolutions of the catalogue ($5.25^{\prime\prime}$, $1.14^{\prime\prime}$ and $0.59^{\prime\prime}$).
+From the distributions of $r$ values we obtain: $\braket{r}=-0.61\pm0.04$ at $z=0$, $\braket{r}=-0.50\pm0.05$ at $z=0.45$ and $\braket{r}=-0.45\pm0.05$ at $z=1.03$.
+Therefore there is a mild variation of the correlation with redshift.
+In addition we notice that the correlation between $\mathcal{C}$ and $\chi$ is slightly lower than that between $M$ and $\chi$ reported in DL20 ($\sim66\%$, computed on 10 redshifts between 0 and 1.03).
+However, we remind that $M$ combines several parameters, while $\mathcal{C}$ is a single indicator, so its application is also satisfying.